Image source: Stockunlimited.com

 Here are 20 marketing ideas to consider:

 Be different.
 Take your cue from big advertisers and brands and find something that distinguishes you from your competitors – then promote the difference.
-The difference could be your slogan, or a key difference in your product, or even a perceived difference.
-For instance, Are the luggage products you sell lighter?
+The difference could be your slogan, a key difference in your product, or even a perceived difference.
+For instance, are the luggage products you sell lighter?
 Does your environmentally friendly lawn service make lawns greener, "naturally"?

 Form strategic alliances with other businesses.
 Look for businesses that reach your target market and consider ways you can work together.
 Whether you actively market each other's services, or team up to jointly work on clients' jobs, strategic alliances can extend your reach and firm up your bottom line.